marek-hradil/e2ee-docs/e2ee_documentation.md

 - **Recovery key** (128 bit) - used to encrypt user private key, then serialized into a string and given to the user

-And the recovery key itself is encrypted with the current password key, to be showable in administration.
+The recovery key itself is also encrypted with the current password key, to be showable in administration.

 ![User registration process](/images/user-registration.png)